Purchase Orders & Vendor Management

 Every line item has an allocation type:

-• For Job -- Items are reserved for a specific booking.
+- For Job -- Items are reserved for a specific booking.
 When the order is finalised, parts are added to that job's parts list with the correct landed cost.
+You can search confirmed, in-service, or on-hold bookings when selecting a job.

 Landed Costs